MerianBerry/Cyclone-Engine/README.md

     end
 end
 ```
-When used by the engine, this script will print ``"You killed jim!"`` when the left mouse button is pressed, and will print ``"And ill do it again"`` when
-the mouse wheel gets moved up OR down
+When used by the engine, this script will print ``"You killed jim!"`` when the left mouse button is pressed, and will print ``"And ill do it again"`` when the mouse wheel gets moved up OR down.

+## Current focus/progress
+Lua scripting is currently being created, there are still a LOT of functions to be extended into lua.
+Once that is done, python scripting will be pretty close up to being investigated.

-## Libraries and API's
+## Libraries, Binaries and API's
 ![Vulkan](docs/Vulkan_100px_Dec16.png)
 - [Vulkan 1.3](https://www.vulkan.org/)
 - [SDL2](https://www.libsdl.org/)